Jump to start of content

 Please note any unopened questions will not be scored and expire at the end of the quarter, meaning you can't come back to them later.

-If you need a break, simply don’t open the questions – up to 100 over your 5-year LKA cycle – because once you open a question, it will be scored even if you don't answer it.
+When you need a break, simply don’t open the questions – up to 100 over your 5-year LKA cycle – because once you open a question, it will be scored even if you don't answer it.
 And don't worry, you'll get notifications about how many questions you’ve opened and how many are remaining in your 5-year LKA cycle to help you stay on track.

-If you don't meet the Participation Requirement ABIM will let you know, and you'll be able to take the traditional, 10-year MOC exam to stay certified.
+If you don't meet the LKA Participation Requirement ABIM will let you know, and you'll be able to take the traditional, 10-year MOC exam to stay certified.

 What is the LKA Performance Standard?